Climate consensus appears near; India objects to coal plans

 Associated Press

-GLASGOW, Scotland (AP) — After hours of one-on-one huddles and contentious disagreements over money, countries participating in United Nations talks to curb global warming appeared to be nearing a consensus Saturday, but India and Iran said not so fast.

-A rich-poor divide widened at the U.N. summit in Glasgow, Scotland in recent days, with developing nations complaining about not being heard.
-But when the representative from Guinea, speaking for 77 poorer nations and China, said his group could live with the general results, negotiators applauded.
+The deal calls for an eventual end of some coal power and of fossil fuel subsidies.
+It also includes enough financial incentives to almost satisfy poorer nations that anticipate harms from climate change out of proportion with their roles in causing it.

 The Chinese delegation also said it was fine with the positions that would come out of a Glasgow in a final conference agreement.
-But Indian Environment Minister Bhupender Yadav potentially threw a wrench when he argued against a provision on phasing out coal-fired power plans, saying that developing countries were “entitled to the responsible use of fossil fuels.”
+But Indian Environment Minister Bhupender Yadav potentially threw a wrench when he argued against a provision on phasing out coal, saying that developing countries were “entitled to the responsible use of fossil fuels.”

 Yadav blamed “unsustainable lifestyles and wasteful consumption patterns” in rich countries for causing global warming.
 It was unclear whether India would try to stop a potential deal.
 “Consensus remains elusive,” the minister said.